terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

     # (1)
     javax.validation.constraints.Size.message=size is not in the range {min} through {max}.
     # (2)
-    javax.validation.constraints.Min.message=can not be less than {value}.
+    javax.validation.constraints.Min.message=cannot be less than {value}.
-    javax.validation.constraints.Max.message=can not be greater than {value}.
+    javax.validation.constraints.Max.message=cannot be greater than {value}.
     org.hibernate.validator.constraints.Email.message=is an invalid e-mail address.

   .. tabularcolumns:: |p{0.10\linewidth}|p{0.90\linewidth}|